President Trump Defends Ivanka, But Not Donald Jr.

 Donald Trump Jr., on the other hand, made headlines on Saturday when The New York Times reported that he met with a Russian lawyer during the 2016 election after said lawyer alleged to have damaging information about Hillary Clinton.
 On Sunday, Donald Jr. confirmed the meeting and said the lawyer claimed to have information on his father's opponent.
 (He initially said he met the lawyer to discuss the adoption policies involving Russian children.)

-President Trump hasn't uttered a word in defense of his eldest son's meeting, while he took to Twitter to staunchly stand by Ivanka.
+President Trump hasn't uttered a word in defence of his eldest son's meeting, while he took to Twitter to staunchly stand by Ivanka.

 Monday morning, the president tweeted that he asked his daughter to hold his seat when he left the conference for short meetings with Japan and other countries.
 "Very standard," he wrote.
 "Angela M agrees!"